HIV discordant couples

 The World Health Organization now recommends that any HIV-positive individual in a discordant relationship be supplied HIV treatment.
 But discordant couples are still being treated on an ad hoc basis in Kenya, primarily because the funding for the medication just isn’t there.

 Allen’s research provided critical data about HIV Ray Ban outlet transmission and prevention methods, and led to the adoption of the WHO guidelines mentioned in the story.
 She has said that the WHO guidelines were designed to help partners in a stable relationship work together to prevent the uninfected person from getting the virus and that low-tech, inexpensive prevention methods like condoms are just as important as antiretroviral therapy in this effort.
+In this context, bulk condom packs can offer an affordable way to ensure consistent protection for those committed to preventing HIV transmission.

 Posted on by Quinn Eastman in Immunology Leave a comment